-Give us a call on 0115 804 4440 or make an enquiry on our website www.nottinghamshire.gov.uk/care/fostering/ fostering-in-nottinghamshire .
+Give us a call on 0115 804 4440 or make an enquiry on our website www.nottinghamshire.gov.uk/fostering.
 If you give us a call, one of our dedicated recruitment team will have an initial chat with you, answer any questions you have and take some details.
 If you make an enquiry on our website, one of our recruitment and assessment team will call you back to have the initial chat.
 You will be invited to an information event or we will come out to see you in your home.